wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/localfile.rst

 This specifies to ignore binary files, testing if the file is UTF8 or ASCII.

-If this is set to **yes** and the file is, for example, a binary file, it will be discarted.
+If this is set to **yes** and the file is, for example, a binary file, it will be discarded.

 +--------------------+-----------+
 | **Default value**  | n/a       |